No arbitrage and multiplicative special semimartingales: The main results and their consequences

 \begin{proposition} Suppose that $\calp_{\sfi,1}^+(\bbs)$ satisfies NUPBR (or, equivalently, NAA$_1$ or NA$_1$), and let $B,\hat{B} \in \bbs$ be two savings accounts.
 Then we have $B = \hat{B}$ up to an evanescent set. \end{proposition}

-\begin{proof} By Theorem \ref{thm-FTAP-plus} there exists a local martingale $D \in \calm_{\loc}$ with $D > 0$ such that $Z = D B^{-1}$ is an ELMD for $\bbs$.
+\begin{proof} By Theorem \ref{thm-FTAP} there exists a local martingale $D \in \calm_{\loc}$ with $D > 0$ such that $Z = D B^{-1}$ is an ELMD for $\bbs$.
 In particular, setting $A := B^{-1} \hat{B}$ we have $DA = Z \hat{B} \in \calm_{\loc}$.
 Applying Lemma \ref{lemma-prod-M-A} gives us $A=1$ up to an evanescent set, and hence $B = \hat{B}$ up to an evanescent set. \end{proof}

 In the situation of the previous results, the savings account $B$, and hence the ELMD $Z = D B^{-1}$, do not need to be unique.
 However, as the following result shows, for a given local martingale $D > 0$ there is at most one suitable savings account fitting into the multiplicative decomposition $Z = D B^{-1}$.
+For this result, we consider a general market $\bbs = \{ S^i : i \in I \}$ with an arbitrary index set $I \neq \emptyset$.

-\begin{proposition} Suppose that $S^i > 0$ for some $i \in \{ 1,\ldots,d \}$.
+\begin{proposition} Suppose that $S^i > 0$ for some $i \in I$.
 Let $D > 0$ be a local martingale, and let $B,\hat{B}$ be two savings accounts such that the multiplicative special semimartingales $Z = D B^{-1}$ and $\hat{Z} = D \hat{B}^{-1}$ are ELMDs for the market $\bbs$.
 Then we have $B = \hat{B}$ up to an evanescent set. \end{proposition}

 \begin{proof} We have $S^i D B^{-1} \in \calm_{\loc}$ and $S^i D \hat{B}^{-1} \in \calm_{\loc}$.
 Note that $A := B \hat{B}^{-1}$ is another savings account, and that

 Applying Lemma \ref{lemma-prod-M-A} gives us that $A = 1$ up to an evanescent set, and hence we have $B = \hat{B}$ up to an evanescent set. \end{proof}